-Article 7a - Disciplinary measure in the event of an irregularity or suspected irregularity
+Article 7a Disciplinary measure in the event of an irregularity or suspected irregularity

-1. Prior to, during or after an examination the Board of Examiners may decide that the examination must be taken in a different way or retaken at a different time in the event of any irregularity or if there are reasonable grounds for suspecting an irregularity, such as:

-- large-scale or organised fraud that renders the examination results untrustworthy and where it is not (yet) possible to determine which individual students are involved; - a technical failure during the examination that renders the results untrustworthy. - 2.
+- Prior to, during or after an examination the Board of Examiners may decide that the examination must be taken in a different way or retaken at a different time in the event of any irregularity or if there are reasonable grounds for suspecting an irregularity, such as: - large-scale or organised fraud that renders the examination results untrustworthy and where it is not (yet) possible to determine which individual students are involved; - a technical failure during the examination that renders the results untrustworthy. - 2.
 If the examination has already been taken, the Board of Examiners may decide to declare the results of the examination in question invalid for all participants.
 The examination must then be retaken.
 In this case the Board of Examiners will set a new examination date as soon as possible.

-Article 7b - Plagiarism scan
+Article 7b Plagiarism scan

 - 1. The examiner or assessment committee checks written (graduation) work for plagiarism.
 A plagiarism scanner may be used for this purpose. - 2.
-To facilitate plagiarism checks, the examiner or assessment committee may set requirements for the way in which a written assignment must be submitted. - 3.
-All Master's programme students are required to upload the draft Master's thesis (before green light review) and the final Master's thesis (at least five working days prior to the graduation date) in the plagiarism scanner and provide the daily supervisor with a pdf print-out of the plagiarism scanner report.
+To facilitate plagiarism checks, the examiner or assessment committee may set requirements for the way in which a written assignment must be submitted.

-Article 8 - Time limits
+Article 8 Time limits